fourMs/MGT-python/musicalgestures/documentation/_videoreader.md

 #### Arguments

-- `filename` *str* - Path to the input video file. starttime (int or float, optional): Trims the video from this start time (s).
+- `filename` _str_ - Path to the input video file. starttime (int or float, optional): Trims the video from this start time (s).
 Defaults to 0. endtime (int or float, optional): Trims the video until this end time (s).
 Defaults to 0 (which will make the algorithm use the full length of the input video instead).
-- `skip` *int, optional* - Time-shrinks the video by skipping (discarding) every n frames determined by `skip`.
+- `skip` _int, optional_ - Time-shrinks the video by skipping (discarding) every n frames determined by `skip`.
 Defaults to 0. rotate (int or float, optional): Rotates the video by a `rotate` degrees.
 Defaults to 0. contrast (int or float, optional): Applies +/- 100 contrast to video.
 Defaults to 0. brightness (int or float, optional): Applies +/- 100 brightness to video.
 Defaults to 0.
-- `crop` *str, optional* - If 'manual', opens a window displaying the first frame of the input video file, where the user can draw a rectangle to which cropping is applied.
+- `crop` _str, optional_ - If 'manual', opens a window displaying the first frame of the input video file, where the user can draw a rectangle to which cropping is applied.
 If 'auto' the cropping function attempts to determine the area of significant motion and applies the cropping to that area.
 Defaults to 'None'.
-- `color` *bool, optional* - If False, converts the video to grayscale and sets every method in grayscale mode.
+- `color` _bool, optional_ - If False, converts the video to grayscale and sets every method in grayscale mode.
 Defaults to True.
-- `keep_all` *bool, optional* - If True, preserves an output video file after each used preprocessing stage.
+- `keep_all` _bool, optional_ - If True, preserves an output video file after each used preprocessing stage.
 Defaults to False.
-- `returned_by_process` *bool, optional* - This parameter is only for internal use, do not use it.
+- `returned_by_process` _bool, optional_ - This parameter is only for internal use, do not use it.
 Defaults to False.

-Outputs:
+#### Outputs

-    A video file with the applied processes.
+- A video file with the applied processes.
 The name of the file will be `filename` + a suffix for each process.

 #### Returns